Your Guide to Hiring Safe Drivers

+So how do you make sure you’re hiring the right people for the job?
 If you don’t already have one, start by creating a comprehensive fleet safety program that includes consistent standards for both experienced and potential employees.
 Your driver criteria should include who is eligible to drive a company vehicle, how to handle accidents and the training required for company drivers.
+Keep reading for some best practices to keep in mind when creating or reviewing your safety program.

-A driver’s past behavior is a strong indicator of how they will behave in the future, so it’s important to evaluate each candidate’s motor vehicle record (MVR) during the hiring process.
+A driver’s past behavior is a strong indicator of how they will behave in the future.
+Be sure to evaluate each candidate’s motor vehicle record (MVR) during the hiring process.
 The driver criteria in your fleet safety program should clearly list which offenses are cause for disqualifying an applicant.
 For instance, beware if:

 - The driver’s license is currently suspended or revoked